 The CEO has a target STI opportunity depending on the accountabilities of the role and impact on the consolidated entity's performance.
-The maximum target bonus opportunity approximates 22% of total remuneration.

 The NRC determines whether objectives have been met.
 The STI bonus payments may be adjusted up or down in line with under or over achievement against the performance hurdles levels.
 This is at the discretion of the NRC.